GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Warranty" means as follows:

 This project is provided as is without warranty of any kind, either expressed or implied.
 This includes, but is not limited to, warranties of merchantability and fitness for a particular purpose.
 The entirety of risk, including but not limited to, quality and performance of the project is entirely with you.
-Should any problems or damages arise you assume all costs in connection to the project or its use.
+Should any problems or damages arise you assume all costs in connection with this project or its use.